-Service-Learning Librarian (https://sllibrarian.uni.edu/) is a discussion hub focused on service-learning and its connections to libraries, librarians and information literacy.
-The blog will chronicle several instruction models that integrate service-learning with information literacy and explore other connections between service-learning and libraries.
+Service-Learning Librarian (https://sllibrarian.uni.edu/) is a discussion hub focused on service-learning and its connections to libraries, librarians, and information literacy.
+The blog chronicles several instruction models that integrate service-learning with information literacy and explore other connections between community engaged learning and libraries.
 Librarians, teaching faculty, and community engagement professionals alike will find inspiration for creative pedagogies and partnerships that encourage deep reflection, community connections, and research skills.
 Guest posts welcome!

 About the Moderator

 Anne Marie is Associate Professor of Library Services at University of Northern Iowa (UNI).
 She holds a B.A. in Communicative Disorders from UNI and an M.A. in Library and Information Science from University of Iowa.
 She is a leader in research focused on the intersections between academic libraries and community engagement, with an emphasis on innovative information literacy instruction.
 Anne Marie first caught the service "bug" in high school (after grumbling about required service hours!), taking part in many service trips.
 She started Habitat for Humanity campus chapters in her high school and college.
 As a librarian early in her career at University of Dubuque, she inherited library instruction for service-learning courses and brought that model to UNI.

 She frequently presents and publishes about libraries and service-learning and has consulted on the library’s role in community engagement with many institutions.
 She has served on the planning committees for the Colloquium on Libraries and Service Learning as well as the Midwest Campus Compact Conference.
 She was a 2016 Emerging Engagement Scholar.
 At UNI she is liaison librarian for the Office of Community Engagement and has served on the Service-learning Institute Planning Committee, Civic Action Planning Team, and Quality Initiative Project Implementation Committee.
 As a new OER librarian, she is interested in educational accessibility and affordability.